szpej/MwL/README.md

 What is currently working:

-1. Input "Wielość" - no such data in bdl
+1. Input "Wielkość" - no such data in bdl

 What are we going to add:

-1. Add modules
+1. modules

 What we don't plan to add:
 1. Integration with package bdl